Message From the Clerkship Director

 Assistant Clerkship Director

 Welcome to the Child Health medical student education office.
-The Medical Student Coordinator is Ruth Sypes, and her office is located at 400 N Keene St, which is south of Women’s and Children’s Hospital.
+The Medical Student Coordinator is Ruth Sypes, and her office is located at 400 N. Keene St., which is south of Women’s Hospital.
 The M3 Child Health clerkship is divided into four weeks of inpatient and four weeks of outpatient.
-The inpatient portion consists of three weeks of wards and one week in the newborn observation unit (well newborns) which are both located at Women’s and Children’s Hospital.
+The inpatient portion consists of three weeks of wards and one week in the newborn observation unit (well newborns) which are both located at Women’s Hospital.
 The outpatient portion is divided into two weeks with a primary care pediatrician and two weeks with a sub-specialist.
 The clerkship is only available to M3 students enrolled in the MU School of Medicine.

 There are many M4 four-week electives available to medical students.
 M4s are required to take 32 weeks of electives (12 weeks of Advanced Selectives; four weeks of Advanced Biomedical Sciences electives; and 16 weeks of general electives).
 There are also 2 two-week electives offered which are only available to MU students.
 MU School of Medicine M4s will have first priority in choosing the electives.